Bash Script Examples

 EXPLANATION

 Controling-loop-in-BashHere the first input is a wrong password.
-However, user can’t see the input as it is hided using -s option of read command.
-User gives the second input which is also wrong.
+However, the user can’t see the input as it is hidden using -s option.
+The user gives the second input which is also wrong.
 But this time it shows the input as the read command within the loop doesn’t include the -s option.
 Finally, the user gives the correct password.
-So the program terminates as it reach to the break statement.
+So the program terminates as it reaches the break statement.

 #!/bin/bash